 To bring members from so many wonderful community groups into our show is, we think, the best way to honor the community that keeps coming to see us every year.
 As Angela put it, “This has become a community wide-event.
 We want it to highlight the community we have here!”

 In the spirit of the show and community, and of Trinity Rep, we hope to make this year’s production not just a first theater viewing experience, but a first acting experience for many people as well.
 “Almost everyone, with the exception of three groups, hasn’t done theater at all.
 It’s a unique and wonderful challenge.
 We’re eager to see what groups suggest, and what ideas they have!” said Angela.

 We are so excited to see community members so eagerly taking part.
-In the words of Rebecca Noon, our Community Engagement Coordinator who helped identify and reach out to many of the groups performing, “Community and family rituals are what ground us as a species.
+In the words of Rebecca Noon, our Community Engagement Coordinator, who consulted in finding the groups performing (Angela sourced and did the outreach), “Community and family rituals are what ground us as a species.
 By literally inviting members of our community to share in the experience as performers this year, we are amplifying what the play means to us, both as an institution and a broader community.”

 Some of our staff grew up in Rhode Island, or have been with Trinity Rep long enough to have formed some lasting memories with A Christmas Carol.
 Please read below to see what the show has meant to them as community members: